only0325/wmdd_4935_f_17/week01/01intro.md

-# intro to server side scripting week 1 May 04 2017
+# intro to server side scripting week 1 Sept 05 2017

 ## agenda
 This week